World War II: Operation Barbarossa (June 22, 1941)

 Invasion (June 22, 1941)

 The nature of the War changed decisevely in the second half of 1941.
 Hitler invaded the Soviet Union on June 22, 1941, launching the most sweeping military campaign in history.
+The 3 million Germans struck in the early hours before dawn.
+Some 0.5 million allies would subsequently join the Germans.
+The Panzers led the onslaught.
+It was a total surprise.
+A last minute Red Army alert went out in some sectors.
+Most units, however, unders orders to hold their fire.
+This was Stalin's doing, thinking that renegade German units might seek a provocation to ignite a war.
+Stalin was convinced that Hitler would never stike until the British were dealt with in the West.
+Panzers quickly penetrated deep into Soviet territory.
+Stalin ignored warnings from the British who as a result of Ultra had details on the Germna preparations.
+Stalin was still convinced that the British were trying to draw him into the War and until after the actual attack could not believe that Hitler would attack him.
+The attack was an enormous tactical success.
 The Soviets were surprised and devestated.
-The Luftwaffe destroyed about half of the 10,000 Red Air Force plains on the first day.
+The Luftwaffe in carefully planned strikes destroyed most of the Red Air Force, largely on the ground.
+The Luftwaffe destroyed about half of the 10,000 Red Air Force planes on the first day.
 [Fest, p.
 648.]
-Panzers penetrated deep into Soviet territory.
-Stalin had ignored warnings from the British who as a result of Ultra had details on the Germna preparations.
-Stalin was still convinced that they were trying to draw him into the War and until the actual attack could not believe that Hitler would attack him.
-The attack was an enormous tactical success.
-The Soviets were surprised and devestated.
-The Soviet Air Force was destoyed, largely on the ground.
-German armies slashed into the Spviery Union in three gigantic formations.
+Much of the the rest were destoyed by the end of the week.
+This gave the attacking German army groups near total air superiority for the opening phase of the conflict.
+Only the vast straech of the front prevented this from having the same impact it had in the West.
+German armies slashed into the Soviet Union in three gigantic formations.
 Army Group North from East Prussia attacked into the former Baltic Republics aiming for Lenningrad.
 They were supported by the Finnish Atmy to the north attempting to regain the territory seized by Stalin in 1939.
-Army Group Center moved through what was formerly eastern Poland toward Moscow.
-Army Group South moved into the Ukraine.
+Army Group Center, the strongest German formation, moved through what was formerly eastern Poland toward Moscow.
+Army Group South moved into the Ukraine headed toward the Don Bas and the oil rich Caucasus.

 Campaign (June-December 1941)